-Relationship disclosure information should be communicated in a manner consistent with the guidance on client communications under section 1.1 of this Companion Policy.
+Relationship disclosure information The relationship disclosure information required to be delivered under subsection 14.2(1) is intended to shape and confirm clients' expectations of the services and products they will receive through the registrant.
+It is therefore of the greatest importance that it should be communicated in a manner consistent with the guidance on client communications under section 1.1 of this Companion Policy.
 We encourage registrants to avoid the use of technical terms and acronyms when communicating with clients.
 To satisfy their obligations under section 14.2, registered individuals must spend sufficient time with clients as part of an in-person or telephone meeting, or other method that is consistent with their operations, to adequately explain the information that is delivered to them.
 We expect a firm to have policies and procedures requiring its registered individuals to demonstrate they have done so.
 What is considered "sufficient" will depend on the circumstances, including a client's understanding of the delivered documents.